72nd Mechanized Brigade (Ukraine): Cold War

 In May 1946, the division became the 7th Guards Rifle Brigade, part of the 33rd Guards Rifle Corps.
 In October 1953, it became a division again.
 The 72nd Guards Rifle Division became a motor rifle division stationed in the Kyiv Military District at Bila Tserkva on 4 June 1957.
 It was part of the 1st Guards Army (Soviet Union).
 On 19 February 1962, the 280th Separate Equipment Maintenance and Recovery Battalion was activated.
 A missile battalions was also activated on the same day.
 In 1968, the 220th Separate Guards Sapper Battalion became an Engineer Sapper Battalion.
 In 1972, the 191st Separate Chemical Defence Company became the 23rd Separate Chemical Defence Battalion.
 The 1345th Separate Anti-Tank Artillery Battalion was activated on 15 November 1972.
+At some point between 1970 and 1980 the 1129th Anti-Aircraft Artillery Regiment became the 1129th Anti-Aircraft Rocket Regiment, equipped with surface-to-air missiles.
 The motor transport battalion became the 892nd Separate Material Supply Battalion in 1980.
 In 1990, the division was equipped with 133 T-64 main battle tanks.
 During the Cold War, the division was maintained at 25% strength, with one full strength regiment.